WebAssembly/spec/proposals/simd/SIMD.md

 * `LaneIdx16`: A byte with values in the range 0–15 identifying a lane.
 * `LaneIdx32`: A byte with values in the range 0–31 identifying a lane.

-## Interpreting SIMD value types
+## Interpreting the SIMD value type

 The single `v128` SIMD type can represent packed data in multiple ways.
 Instructions specify how the bits should be interpreted through a hierarchy of *interpretations*.

-The boolean vector types only have the one interpretation given by their type.

 ### Lane division interpretation